"Wildfire" by Project Overload

 Actually you probably know & love it yourself already as it's been in their live set for a while now.
 I remember the first time that I heard it, I remarked to Tom that it sounded apt for a single release but such are the riches amongst the new material they've been recording with Mason Le Long at Studio Subw?f for their second album that he was equivocal at that point as to whether it would be.
 I'm glad that after plenty of reflection that they've gone with it as it really does represent the band at the current pinnacle of their powers (though naturally their potential indicates that this bar is only going to rise over the years).

 As the follow up to "Silhouettes", it could not be more different: in fact that seems wholly deliberate on their part.
 Not only is indicating your range no bad thing for a band making their way into a wider and wider context, but in some ways the songs form a pair of contrasting emotions.
-It's great that they played both live on RawSound TV to demonstrate their versatility to the world.
+It's great that they played both of them live on RawSound TV to demonstrate their versatility to the world.

 The Valentine's Day release was definitely the atypical one for the band: an "evocation of romance springing into life" appropriate to the day it came out, "Wildfire" provides if not a corrective then at least a contrasting perspective of what happens when things turn sour.